Shared register

-In distributed computing, shared-memory systems and message-passing systems are two means of interprocess communication which have been heavily studied.
+In distributed computing, shared-memory systems and message-passing systems are two widely studied methods of interprocess communication.
 In shared-memory systems, processes communicate by accessing shared data structures.
 A shared (read/write) register, sometimes just called a register, is a fundamental type of shared data structure which stores a value and has two operations: read, which returns the value stored in the register, and write, which updates the value stored.
 Other types of shared data structures include read–modify–write, test-and-set, compare-and-swap etc. The memory location which is concurrently accessed is sometimes called a register.

 Classification

 Registers can be classified according to the consistency condition they satisfy when accessed concurrently, the domain of possible values that can be stored, and how many processes can access with the read or write operation, which leads to in total 24 register types.

 When read and write happen concurrently, the value returned by read may not be uniquely determined.
 Lamport defined three types of registers: safe registers, regular registers and atomic registers.
 A read operation of a safe register can return any value if it is concurrent with a Write operation, and returns the value written by the most recent write operation if the read operation does not overlap with any write.
 A regular register differs from a safe register in that the read operation can return the value written by either the most recent completed Write operation or a Write operation it overlaps with.
 An atomic register satisfies the stronger condition of being linearizable.

 Registers can be characterized by how many processes can access with a read or write operation.
 A single-writer (SW) register can only be written by one process and a multiple-writer (MW) register can be written by multiple processes.
 Similarly single-reader (SR) register can only be read by one process and multiple-reader (MR) register can be read by multiple processes.
 For a SWSR register, it is not necessary that the writer process and the reader process are the same.